Säumerweg Avers via Cröt: Andeer - Cröt

 Directions

-From Andeer, the route first descends gently to Innerferrera, where it meets the historic Averserstrasse.
-Even here, impressive views of the wild gorge of the Ragn da Ferrera open up.
-From the village square in Ferrera, the route follows the road until a fork on the left leads down to the Ragn da Ferrera.
-Cross a wooden concrete bridge, then continue to the left past a parking lot and after about 250 m through the "Mut d'Avers" rock tunnel.
-The path then runs on the valley side on a narrow footpath through the forest over a small bridge.
+From Andeer, the route initially leads into a gentle descent to Innerferrera, where it meets the historic Averserstrasse.
+Even here, impressive views open onto the wild gorge of the Ragn da Ferrera.
+From the village square in Ferrera, the route follows the road until a turnoff leads left down to the Ragn da Ferrera.
+A wood-concrete bridge is crossed, then it continues left past a parking area and after about 250 m through the rock tunnel «Mut d’Avers».
+Then the path runs on the valley side on a narrow footpath through the forest over a small bridge.

-At the PostBus stop "Abzweigung Val digl Uors", the bridge of the Val digl Uors is crossed below the cantonal road.
-The path then runs parallel to the cantonal road to the tunnel portal, from where the access to the old Averserstrasse begins on the left.
-This historic section - the Starlera route and the Valle di Lei Stutz - impresses with artistic natural stone engineering buildings from the 19th century, including the imposing natural stone bridge directly at the national border over the Reno di Lei.
-Particularly worth seeing are the Starlera Bridge, the retaining walls and geological features such as sinter formations at the warm spring near Starlera.
+At the PostAuto stop «Abzweigung Val digl Uors», beneath the cantonal road, the bridge of Val digl Uors is crossed.
+Afterward, the path runs parallel to the cantonal road to the tunnel portal, from where the access to the old Averserstrasse begins on the left.
+This historic section – the Starlerastrecke and the Valle di Lei Stutz – impresses with artful natural stone constructions from the 19th century, including the imposing natural stone bridge directly at the national border over the Reno di Lei.
+Particularly worth seeing are the Starlerabrücke, the retaining walls, and geological features such as sinter formations at the warm spring near Starlera.

-After the Valle di Lei bridge, the route climbs steeply up to the cantonal road, continues via the metal staircase through the Bleika forest to Campsut.
-On the same side of the valley, continue to Finstera Stägg, over a concrete bridge and the cantonal road, before the path leads over meadows and on remains of the old mule track to Cröt.
+After the Valle di Lei bridge, the route climbs steeply up to the cantonal road, continues over the metal stairs through the Bleikawald to Campsut.
+On the same valley side, it continues to Finstera Stägg, over a concreted bridge and the cantonal road, before the path leads over meadow terrain and on remnants of the old mule track to Cröt.

-On the way, hikers encounter masterfully built bridges, deeply cut gorges, historic Walser houses and quiet alpine landscapes.
-Fragrant forests, blooming alpine meadows and fascinating views of the Avers Gorge round off this varied tour through history, geology and culture.
+Along the way, hikers encounter masterfully built bridges, deeply cut gorges, historic Walser houses, and peaceful alpine landscapes.
+Fragrant forests, blooming alpine meadows, and fascinating views of the Averser gorge complete this varied tour through history, geology, and culture.

 Responsible for this content: Viamala Tourism.